GeneDer/coding-challenge/README.md

 Insight Data Engineering - Coding Challenge
 ===========================================================

 For this coding challenge, you will develop tools that could help analyze the community of Twitter users.
-For simplicity, the features we will build are primitive, but you could easily build more complicated features on top of these.
+Some of the challenges here mimic real world problems.

 ## Challenge Summary